zuozhenggh/learning-library/oci-library/qloudable/Data_Science_Service/binary_classification-an_employee_attrition_model.md

 1. Click on Projects and Projects screen will open.
 1. Note, you will not see any projects listed on the Projects page until you select your compartment.
 1. On the left-hand side you will see a compartment.
 This is the root compartment.
 Click on the drop-down.
 If there is a + sign beside the compartment name, click the + sign to expand the list of compartments.
 A list of compartments will be presented.
-1. Select your compartment: {{Compartment}. } If you have done this correctly, you will see a project listed under the Projects page.
+1. Select your compartment: {{Compartment}}.
+If you have done this correctly, you will see a project listed under the Projects page.
 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/Data_Science_Service/img/compartment.png" alt="compartment">

 ### Opening the notebook